SpencerTorres/Click-V/README.md

 You can copy/paste this directly into the program input for the emulator.

 This program contains a linker script that defines the memory ranges for ROM, RAM, Stack size, and VRAM.

-### Mem (Redis-replacement)

-*path: `/system/cmd/mem`*

-This program will store the registers/memory for the emulator.
-Dragonfly was slow for this use case, Redis was faster, but this program is optimized to use exact amounts of memory + sequential reads.

-Note: there is a bug with ClickHouse where **ALL** queries use `SCAN`, even direct `k=1` queries.
-This is a huge hit to performance, and will require a patch to ClickHouse to fix.

 ### RISC-V Instruction Test suite